deuteros76/co2-detector/README.md

 ## Hardware

-You will find the hardware shcemtaics and design files in the board dirctory.
+You will find the hardware schematics and design files in the board directory.
 The hardware is distributed under the Cern Open Source Hardware License 1.2.

 ![Prototype](doc/images/board-red-light.png)